Code-Institute-Submissions/MazeGym-MS1/README.md

 ## **Features** ##

-There is 5 key seections on this website:
+There is 5 key sections on this website:

  - Home
  - About